NathanJCrozier/computer-vision/Image Detection/readme.txt

 the process by including extra functions at the bottom which are specifically for the purposes of demonstrating each part in full.
 They are ready to be run at the bottom of the document, and are currently commented out.
 Feel free to un-comment one and then run it to see the results.
 You can then re-comment it and try another one.
-The images used were the ones provided in the assignment.
-I have included them in the zip in case you need them.
 -------------------------------------------------------------------------------------------------------------------

 --------------------------------------